-81% Of care teams were better equipped to understand the trauma need of children as a result or OurSPACE OurSPACE built the capacity of care teams to function effectively
+83% Of care teams were better equipped to understand the trauma need of children as a result or OurSPACE OurSPACE built the capacity of care teams to function effectively

 Conclusion There is compelling preliminary evidence to suggest that OurSPACE NSW is a program worth investing in.
 The findings of this analysis demonstrate that OurSPACE produces tangible and lasting results for children and their carers.
 Children who had experienced many placements and years of threat and deprivation before they became involved with OurSPACE were almost always supported to achieve placement stability and emerging signs of relationship permanence.
 The vast majority of severely traumatised children and young people who were accepted in the OurSPACE program have shown a significant decrease in the number and severity of trauma symptoms.
 There were improvements in educational engagement and outcomes.
 There were improvements in relationships with extended family and siblings.
 Carers and care teams were better informed, confident and empowered to work collaboratively towards meeting the needs and interests of children and young people in out of home care.
 Based on an analysis of these findings and research examining the correlation between adverse childhood experiences and life trajectories (Fuemmeler, Dedert, McClernon and Beckham, 2009), one of the likely predictions is that the group of children accepted into the OurSPACE program are at extreme risk for progressing into the criminal justice system and developing major mental health concerns including suicidality and substance addiction.
 These children and young people are also at grave risk of developing a range of chronic health conditions throughout their adulthood.
 The preliminary results in this report suggest that these risks have begun to be averted by OurSPACE.
 In addition, OurSPACE has been successful in engaging and supporting Aboriginal children and carers, improving connection to kin and broader relationships within communities.
 It has become a trusted and respected program for Aboriginal communities throughout NSW.
 It is also a significant resource for the system improving the capacity of case managers and other professionals to know how to work from a more trauma informed way.
 This has led to strengthened widespread positive feedback from staff from DCJ and community sector organisations.
-As a result, it is recommended that funding for OurSPACE should continue and also include a more comprehensive longitudinal evaluation to ascertain the outcomes of the program for children, young people, carers and the system over the long term.
+OurSPACE meets a critical gap in the service system for children and young people in out of home care in NSW.
+It integrates specialist trauma treatment for children and young people with a focus on placement stability.
+It achieves improved mental health, education, behavioural and relational outcomes for children and young people.
+Critically, the demand for the service is growing and can not be met with the current level of resourcing.
+This leaves many children and young people and their carers waiting over 6-9 months before they receive any kind of support.
+An urgent review of the level of funding available for the OurSPACE program is required in order for it to meet this critical unmet need.